 Firmware Updating

 Receivers can be updated using Wireless Systems Manager, Control Cockpit or the Smart Assist App.
-You’ll probably find the app doing the update needs to be on a device that also has an internet connection.
+You’ll probably find that the app doing the update needs to be on a device that also has an internet connection.

 Only receivers can update transmitters, and they do it wirelessly with firmware they’re already carrying on board.
 (Once I interrupted a firmware update by loading a transmitter with a low battery.
 I thought I’d bricked it.
 Amazingly, with a new battery it continued the update and worked.)